Protecting . Inspiring . Empowering. Girls’ Futures

 4. Creating Connections: Healthy Relationships

 The final step is teaching girls how to develop and sustain healthy relationships.
-Building on their strong foundation, we help them identify the attributes of healthy relationships—trust, respect, communication, and equality—and recognize red flags in unhealthy dynamics.
+Building on their strong foundation, we help them identify the attributes of healthy relationships—trust, respect, communication, and equality—and learn to recognize early warning signs of unhealthy dynamics.
 Through practical tools, mentorship, and a supportive community, we prepare them to make informed decisions and establish meaningful connections grounded in mutual care and respect.